 The most common scenario is for a couple to name each other as their main beneficiary in their own Will.
 Then for each Will to have an “alternate” backup plan in case the two partners are both involved in a common accident.
 If neither partner survives the other, then the estate is distributed according to the alternate distribution plan.

 The creation of two Wills, naming each other as the main beneficiary, is what is know as creating “Mirror Wills” because the two documents effectively mirror each other.

-However, Mirror Wills are a loose concept, the two documents are not legally tied to each other, they are not fixed and each document can be updated independently of each other.
+However, Mirror Wills are a loose concept, since the two documents are not legally tied to each other.
+They are not fixed, and each document can be updated independently of each other.
 In fact, the two documents do not need to mirror each other exactly at all.